 The electric device is a heavy-duty converter designed especially for electric or hybrid drive trains for mobile work machines, buses or marine vessels.
-Depending on the options selected, it can act as a motor inverter (+MC option), active front end (+AFE option) or it can create a microgrid (+UG option).
+Depending on the options selected, it can act as a motor inverter (+MC option), active front end (+AFE option) or a DCDC-converter (+DC option), or it can create a microgrid (+UG option).